richardeigenmann/JPO/README.md

 ## Developing JPO with IntelliJ IDEA

 * Ensure you have IntelliJ IDEA set up: https://www.jetbrains.com/idea/
-* Have you got a JDK later than 8 (i.e. with Modules)?
-[Oracle Java SDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) for instance 13.0.1?
+* Have you got a JDK 16 or later?
+[Oracle Java SDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html)

 On the Welcome screen click on `Check out from Version Control`